the work of media artist

 God in 3 Persons

-Legendary performance group the Residents, in collaboration with media artist John Sanborn, are creating a singular, live video/theater version of their legendary 1988 album “God in Three Persons”- the story of a disgraced preacher and his twisted obsession with a pair of conjoined twins he claims to be miracle workers.
+Legendary performance group the Residents, in collaboration with media artist John Sanborn, have created a singular, live video/theater version of their legendary 1988 album “God in Three Persons”- the story of a disgraced preacher and his twisted obsession with a pair of conjoined twins he claims to be miracle workers.

-The work will be developed in residence at The Lab in San Francisco in early 2020 before premiering at MoMA NY before a world tour.
+The work was developed during a 2 week residency at The Lab in San Francisco in early 2020 before premiering at MoMA NY in three sold out shows.

 Galerie Tokonoma, Paris

 Even as I type these words I know that I will fail to fully describe my ideas.

 Starting with the premise that empathy is programmatic, Post-Cards from Post-America tempers mixed signals and the imprecision and impracticality of morphology to create a narrative of confusion.
 Mashing together the ontology of phonological and expressive needs, the work extrudes our current lack of coherence into a comic linguistic puzzle.

 The barriers to expression are the first step – but after that what do we have to say?
 Are we speaking truth to power, or shouting into the wind?
 Do we even know what truth is – or are we satisfied with making it up as we go along?